-The 50-hour practicum required by TESL Ontario provides an opportunity for TESL students to experience a variety of English as a second language instruction settings, observe experienced instructors in action, practice-teach under their supervision, and receive professional feedback and advice.
-In addition, facilitating a practicum is a rewarding opportunity for practicum mentors.
-Mentors create a positive learning environment where the practicum students can learn, interact, and grow.
+The 50-hour practicum required by TESL Ontario provides an opportunity for practicum students to experience a variety of English language classes, observe experienced teachers in action, practice teach under their supervision, and receive professional feedback and advice.
+In addition, facilitating a practicum is a rewarding opportunity for mentor teachers.
+They create a positive learning environment where practicum students can learn, interact, and grow.
 They model innovative teaching practices and help practicum students develop their skills in classroom management, lesson planning, material development, and evaluation.

 The TESL Ontario practicum requirements are intended to help all participants have a productive and meaningful practicum experience.

-N.B.
-TESL Ontario acknowledges that there are certain provisions and constraints under which different accredited TESL programs, their host institutions, and ESL programs hosting practicum students operate.
-Therefore, it will be up to each accredited TESL program (or its host institution) to determine the specific responsibilities of practicum supervisors, practicum mentors, and practicum students, and the distribution of such responsibilities.
+TESL Ontario acknowledges that there are certain provisions and constraints under which different accredited TESL programs, their host institutions, and English language programs hosting practicum students operate.
+Therefore, it will be up to each accredited TESL program (or its host institution) to determine the specific responsibilities of practicum supervisors, mentor teachers and practicum students; and the distribution of such responsibilities.

 1.1.
-Each TESL student completes 30 hours of observation in at least two of the settings listed below and 20 hours of supervised practice-teaching in one or more of the classes observed.
+Each practicum student completes 30 hours of observation in at least two of the English language program types listed below and 20 hours of supervised practice teaching in one or more of the classes observed:

-Practicum students spend at least five hours observing the class they will teach prior to teaching it to make sure they start planning with an adequate sense of context.
+Practicum students complete at least five prior hours of observation in the class they will teach to assure planning is grounded in an adequate sense of context.

-1.3.
-Both observation and practice-teaching components of the practicum are completed under the direction of a TESL Ontario approved practicum supervisor and a qualified practicum mentor.

 1.4.
-Practicum mentors meet the degree and English language proficiency requirements of TESL Ontario accreditation, hold valid TESL Ontario accreditation, and have taught adult ESL for a minimum of 2000 hours, including a minimum of 1400 hours of teaching adult ESL in Canada.
+Both observation and practice teaching components of the required practicum are completed under the direction of a TESL Ontario certified practicum supervisor and a qualified mentor teacher.

 1.5.
-Classes that are observed or taught have a minimum of 5 ESL students.
-Students are 18 years old and older.
+Qualified mentor teachers meet the degree and English language proficiency requirements of TESL Ontario OCELT certification, hold valid OCELT certification and have taught English to adult learners for at least 2000 hours, including at least 1400 hours in Canada.

 1.6.
+Classes that are observed or practice taught have at least five ELLs in attendance.
+ELLs are 16 years old and older.

+1.7.
 Throughout the 20 hours of supervised practice teaching, each practicum student individually teaches the class.
-Pair or group teaching is not recognized by TESL Ontario.

 2. PRACTICUM SUPERVISOR’S RESPONSIBILITIES